 All is protected by the same strategy Link to heading

-There is something in common when calling a private method from an inherited contract and an external method from the same contract: the error is always the same:
+method from the same contract: the error is always the same:

 Undeclared identifier.
 Did you mean... ?

-Well… what better way to wrap this post up if not by looking for this string in solc and trying to understand what we see?
+Well… what better way to wrap this post up if not by looking for this string in solc

 Just with a quick grep we reach the part of the code that emmits this error: